pjtunstall/holocron/README.md

 Under construction.
 Early days.
 So far, I've just set up a little demo of the purely post-quantum system ML-KEM, aka Kyber.
 Yet to do:

+- Turn prototype with hardcoded message into unit tests, adding tests for success and failure, then continue writing tests as I go along.
 - Check hyphenation conventions of algorithm names.
 - Add classical p256.
-- Turn prototype with hardcoded message into unit tests, then continue writing tests as I go along.
 - Accept command-line arguments and store public and private keys in text files.
 - Use `zeroize` crate to wipe memory before dropping variables.
 - Switch to SQLite storage: one table for public keys and one for private.